Text

 Citations

-All citations must be referenced in a note citing the source, the name of the translator where applicable, and the page or folio number.
+All citations must be referenced in a note citing the source, the page or folio number and the name of the translator where applicable.

-Where these exceed three lines, the quotation marks should be removed and the quotation detached from the text by a paragraph break before and after.
+Where these exceed three lines, the quotation marks should be removed and the quotation detached from the text.

 Citations in languages other than that of the manuscript must be translated (or explained) within the body of the text.
 The original text should be reproduced in a note, in italics between quotation marks, followed by the abridged literature reference and the name of the translator in parentheses, as in the following examples: